mdelobelle/metadatamenu/docs/fields.md

 - Dataview table: open field modal

 if the plugin [Natural Language Dates](https://github.com/argenos/nldates-obsidian) is installed, you can use it in the field modal when typing the date in the input field

+## Datetime

+A type that accepts a date with time

+### options
+You can define:
+- the time format as defined in [moment.js](https://momentjs.com/docs/#/displaying/format/) library
+- Define a shift interval: a value in [moment.js duration notation](https://momentjs.com/docs/#/durations/creating/)
+- Choose a [cycle field](#cycle) belonging to this fileclass or preset fields that contains duration values.
+Each time you shift the date, the time will be added the current value, and the cycle field will be updated with the next value in the list.
+This "Interval field" can't be a [nested field](#nesting-fields)

+### controls
+- Field modal: input a date, choose a date from a datepicker, insert as link/as raw text, shift ahead
+- Command palette: open field modal
+- Note modal: open field modal
+- Dataview table: open field modal

+## Time

+A type that accepts a time (hours, minutes, seconds, milliseconds)

+### options
+You can define:
+- the date and time format as defined in [moment.js](https://momentjs.com/docs/#/displaying/format/) library
+- Define a shift interval: a value in [moment.js duration notation](https://momentjs.com/docs/#/durations/creating/)
+- Choose a [cycle field](#cycle) belonging to this fileclass or preset fields that contains duration values.
+Each time you shift the date, the date will be added the current value, and the cycle field will be updated with the next value in the list.
+This "Interval field" can't be a [nested field](#nesting-fields)

+### controls
+- Field modal: input a date, choose a date from a datepicker, insert as link/as raw text, shift ahead
+- Command palette: open field modal
+- Note modal: open field modal
+- Dataview table: open field modal

 ## File